 Once the preauthorization is obtained, a referral coordinator will assist you in setting up the appointment with the outside specialist.

-Before your appointment be sure the outside provider has received a preauthorization from Yellowhawk.
+Before your initial appointment and each subsequent appointments please be sure the outside provider has received a preauthorization from Yellowhawk.

-If you are unable to keep an appointment or need to reschedule, please notify your patient care coordinator as soon as possible, prior to your scheduled appointment.
-Please keep in mind, patients are responsible for any charges incurred with missed appointments.
+If you are unable to keep an appointment or need to reschedule, please notify your referral coordinator as soon as possible, prior to your scheduled appointment.
+Please keep in mind, patients are responsible for any charges incurred from missed appointments.

-If you have additional questions regarding the referral process, please contact your patient care coordinator.
+If you have additional questions regarding the referral process, please contact your referral coordinator.

 If payment for a medical bill is denied, you will be notified by Yellowhawk.
 The most common reasons for denial are: